project-illium/illium-documentation/docs/node/running-a-node.md

       --mock                        Set the node to use mock proofs instead of full proofs.
 This option is only available for regtest.
+      --checkpoint=                 Set a custom block checkpoint.
+Proof validation will be skipped up to this block.
+Formatted as a json string {'blockID': 'hex',
+                                    'height': uint32}

 Policy:
       --minfeeperkilobyte=          The minimum fee per kilobyte that the node